Yorkshire, England - World of James Herriot and second walk to Kilburn

 return to mdimage site index

 We went to the World of James Herriot in Thirsk in the morning.
-The exhibit at the original Veterinarian's office included a 20 minute movie about Alf Wight and the gradual success of his writings, narrated by Christopher Timothy, who played the part of Alf Wight, pseudonym James Herriot, in the BBC series (via PBS) All Creatures Great and Small.
-With it's classic British humor, full of irony and mirth, this show achieved a huge following.
+The exhibit at the original Veterinarian's office included a 20 minute movie about Alf Wight and the gradual success of his writings, narrated by Christopher Timothy, who played the part of Alf Wight, pseudonym James Herriot, in the BBC series (and PBS) All Creatures Great and Small.
+With it's classic British humor, full of irony and mirth, this show achieved a huge following. in the US

-Alf Wight had to take the pseudonym James Herriot because Vets were not allowed to publish anything but scientific treatises under their own name, to avoid the appearance of advertising.
+Alf Wight had to take a pseudonym because Vets were not allowed to publish anything but scientific treatises under their own name, to avoid the appearance of advertising.

-The movie at the Herriot museum mentioned how difficult it was to be a Vet back in the time (1940s and 50s) before modern day antibiotics & diagnostic tools were available.
-It was a poor paying profession, due to a lower success rate and poorer farmers tended to ignore Vet Bills when there was an unhappy outcome concerning their cows, sheep and horses.
+The movie at the Herriot museum mentioned how difficult it was to be a Vet in the 1940s & 50s, before modern day antibiotics & better diagnostic tools were available.
+It was also a poor paying profession, due to a lower success rate and because poorer farmers tended to ignore Vet bills when there was an unhappy outcome concerning their cows, sheep, or horses.

-On the second floor was a display of the changing technologies that Vets have used to treat animals since Herriot's time, and, a separate set of displays showing how women have gone from being a nearly non-existent percentage among Vets to being by far in the majority in England.
+On the second floor was a display of the changing technologies that Vets have used to treat animals since Herriot's time, and, a separate set of displays showing how women have gone from being a nearly non-existent percentage among Vets to being the majority of today's Vets in England.

 note - you can enlarge any part of a picture by left-clicking in and then out again.